Avoid Stress – Choose Ease

 And I know what I’m talking about because I was affected by stress.
-I spent all my formative years, mid school and university under a dictatorship in my home country of Brazil, where stress and fear were abundant.
+I spent all my formative years, mid-school, and university under a dictatorship in my home country of Brazil.
+There, stress and fear were abundant.

-Due to the circumstances the country was under, my generation learned to be stressed first from our parents, our teachers, our jobs.
+Due to the circumstances, the country was under, my generation learned to be stressed first by our parents, our teachers, and our jobs.

-By the time I got to university I already excelled at being stressed and became an expert when I started my career in the 80’s when Brazil had plunged into another of its many economic crises with an inflation rate of 35% a month.
+By the time I got to university, I already excelled at being stressed.
+I became an expert when I started my career in the ’80s when Brazil had plunged into another of its many economic crises with an inflation rate of 35% a month.

 Only when I left that environment and came to London to study that I realised that stress was not inherent but a choice.

-I am well aware that the world has become a very small place since the implementation of internet and social media, and perhaps that’s why we know how many people are affected by stress.
-Also, nowadays there seems to be a need to be constantly busy, constantly productive, constantly on the go and not having time to just be.
-This lack of just being me time is in my opinion the malaise of this century and that is what causes stress.
+I am well aware that the world has become a very small place since the implementation of the internet and social media, and perhaps that’s why we know how many people are affected by stress.
+Also, nowadays there seems to be a need to be constantly busy, constantly productive, constantly on the go, and not having time to just be.
+This lack of just being my time is in my opinion the malaise of this century and that is what causes stress.
 It seems like there is no way to avoid stress.

 Everything we do affects all areas of our life

-Everything we do affects all areas of our life; our body, our mind, our health, our career and our relationships.
+Everything we do affects all areas of our life; our bodies, our mind, our health, our career, and our relationships.
 You cannot separate these areas, one is connected to and affected by the other.
 Compromising one area of your life means you inevitably compromise all the other ones.

-Should you choose stress you are choosing a negative chain reaction; your body constantly produces adrenaline and cortisol which lower the immune system and you become prone to all sorts of ailments from colds, headaches, ulcers to insomnia, heart disease and so on.
+Should you choose stress you are choosing a negative chain reaction; your body constantly produces adrenaline and cortisol which lower the immune system and you become prone to all sorts of ailments from colds, headaches, and ulcers to insomnia, heart disease, and so on.

-You become irritable, insecure, you can have anxiety, panic attacks, fear which will then affect your career and relationships.
+You become irritable and insecure, you can have anxiety, panic attacks, and fear which will then affect your career and relationships.